 ES6 / ES2015 gives us two new keywords to declare variables: let and const.
 Learn how to use them and the difference with var.

-Introduction to Progressive Web Apps: Service Worker and Web App Manifest
+Introduction to Progressive Web Apps (PWAs): Service Worker & Manifest

 Progressive web apps allow you to create web apps that feel native by allowing access while offline & installing on the home screen.
 Get a big picture here.